mikeball/foundation/README.md

 How to support postgres arrays as well as lists of items?

-Is transparent pooling inclusion a good thing?
-Should connection pooling be included by default?

 I wonder if we could do a select/diff and issue only changed columns as updates?